top of page

 Carb Recommendations

 Fiber-rich carbs are highly recommended over processed carbs.
-Fiber-rich carbs are carbs in a more natural form such as your fruits and vegetables, whereas your processed carbs are much higher in sugar which can have adverse health effects.
+Fiber-rich carbs, such as fruits and vegetables, are more natural, whereas processed carbs are much higher in sugar, which can have adverse health effects.

 Go for fiber-rich sources of carbs such as: